nanas13580/Chorthippus-TFG-Marta/README.md

     └── README.md               # This README file
 ```

-**Important:** Do not delete or move the `data_chortippus` folder!
+**Important :** Do not delete or move the `data_chortippus` folder!
 It must stay in `~/Chorthippus-TFG-Marta/` for the script to function correctly.

 ## Installation and Usage

-1. Clone the repository:
+1. Clone the repository :

   ```bash
   git clone https://github.com/nanas13580/Chorthippus-TFG-Marta ~/Chorthippus-TFG-Marta/
   ```

-2. Navigate to the project folder:
+2. Navigate to the project folder :

   ```bash
   cd ~/Chorthippus-TFG-Marta/
   ```

-3. Create a virtual environment:
+3. Create a virtual environment :

   ```bash
   python3 -m venv venv
   ```

-4. Activate the virtual environment:
+4. Activate the virtual environment :

   ```bash
   source venv/bin/activate